<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 Vince: I was grateful to learn this lesson very early in my career from my mentor, Matt Nichol; in the private sector, your athletes are personally committing a financial investment (i.e. skin in the game) in your coaching and leadership to be a solutions-provider, whereas in the team sport setting the circumstance are much different.
 In the collegiate setting, you are learning to be a chameleon of sorts in your efforts daily, adapting to the “chaotic” and unpredictable nature of schedules, logistics, team sport coaching staff, and other support staff.

-I was extremely fortunate to have learned the invaluable opportunity that agile frameworks and applied sport science provide to the practitioner in managing 12 varsity teams at Seneca College (Toronto, Canada), all with diverse training histories across individual athletes, differing demands of team sport stakeholders and navigating the academic and competitive schedules from a stress-consolidation perspective; facilitating the adoption of a Interdisciplinary Team (IDT) and to support decision-making through systems was critical.
+I was extremely fortunate to have learned the invaluable opportunity that agile frameworks and applied sport science provide to the practitioner in managing 12 varsity teams at Seneca College (Toronto, Canada), all with diverse training histories across individual athletes, differing demands of team sport stakeholders and navigating the academic and competitive schedules from a stress-consolidation perspective; facilitating the adoption of an Interdisciplinary Team (IDT) and to support decision-making through systems was critical.

-In the private sector, similar rules apply that have transferred significantly as an entrepreneur, although there is significantly more freedom and time to foster strong, tight knit relationships and explore creatively that you may not have a similar opportunity to express in the collegiate setting due to many factors including budget, time and various other restrictions that may present themselves.
+In the private sector, similar rules apply that have transferred significantly as an entrepreneur, although there is significantly more freedom and time to foster strong, tight-knit relationships and explore creatively that you may not have a similar opportunity to express in the collegiate setting due to many factors including budget, time and various other restrictions that may present themselves.

 Question 3: Choosing HD